RetroBanana-com/XboxOgRemoteCTRL/firmware-updates/README.md

 ## Firmware installation

+WARNING: Make sure the Xbox is in good range of your wifi network for the update to install

 1. Download latest released firmware
 2. Open a web browser and go to http://xboxogremotectrl.local and click on update firmware
 3. Browse to the downloaded firmware.bin and click install